snakemake/snakemake-executor-plugin-slurm/docs/further.md

 $ snakemake --executor slurm --default-resources slurm_account=<your SLURM account> slurm_partition=<your SLURM partition> --set-resources <somerule>:slurm_partition=<some other partition>
 ```

-To ensure consistency and ease of management, it's advisable to persist such settings via a configuration profile[configuration profile](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles), which can be provided system-wide, per user, or per workflow.
+To ensure consistency and ease of management, it's advisable to persist such settings via a [configuration profile](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles), which can be provided system-wide, per user, or per workflow.

 By default, the executor waits 40 seconds before performing the first job status check.
 This interval can be adjusted using the `--slurm-init-seconds-before-status-checks=<time in seconds>` option, which may be useful when developing workflows on an HPC cluster to minimize turn-around times.